TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Experiments

-\textbf{Results.} The results are shown in Fig.~\ref{fig:Arxiv}. \method comparable performance wrt.
-GIANT and GLEM.
-This observation is commendable since we have not utilized any node label information during fine-tuning process.
-Additionally, our method surpasses all \scibert~ and \bert~ models by 5 $\%$ and 10 $\%$ correspondingly, indicating that the extracted features through our approach are generic and could be applied to any downstream graph tasks.
-Moreover, \ogb~ consistently outperforms \deberta, \scibert, and \bert.
-This further justifies our argument that directly utilizing contextualized features from PMs without domain adaptation could negatively impact the performance on downstream graph tasks when the contextualization is irrelevant to structured information.
-Therefore, it justifies the necessity of \method.
+\textbf{Results.} The results are shown in Fig.~\ref{fig:Arxiv}. \method is comparable with GIANT and GLEM.
+This observation is noteworthy as we do not use any node label information in \method.
+Our method surpasses all \scibert~ and \bert, indicating the generality of \method across backbones.
+Moreover, \ogb~ consistently outperforms PM baselines.
+This further supports our argument that directly utilizing contextualized features from PMs without domain adaptation can negatively impact the performance when the contextualization is irrelevant, and highlights the necessity of \method.

-\subsection{RQ4 - \principled: \matrices Score}
+\subsection{(RQ3) \principled: \matrices Score}